Srch.bar redirect removal instructions

 How to avoid installation of potentially unwanted applications?

 This situation can be prevented by closely analyzing each step of the software download procedure.
 The key to computer safety is caution.
-Use the 'Custom' or 'Advanced' settings and decline all offers to download or install additional apps, since there is a high probability that additionally-included software will be rogue.
+Use the 'Custom' or 'Advanced' settings and decline all offers to download or install additional apps, since there is a high probability that additionally included software will be rogue.
+If your computer is already infected with browser hijackers, we recommend running a scan with Malwarebytes for Windows to automatically eliminate it.

 Instant automatic malware removal: